All About Baby Ear Infection and Chronic Ear Infections in Kids

-- Discharge of blood or pus from the ears
+- Any Discharge of blood or pus from the ears

-- Diagnosed with ear infection and symptoms do not improve, or worsen
+- Already diagnosed with ear infection and its symptoms do not improve, or get worse

 Your doctor can determine what kind of ear infection is present and if treatment is needed.
 If your child is younger than three months of age and has a fever, it's important to always call your doctor right away.